Alan Light (comics): Photography and later pursuits

 He got tickets for the 60th Academy Awards in 1988 a "friend of a friend" who, every year, was given four tickets from Bette Davis.
-Light photographed stars including Pee-wee Herman, Liza Minelli, Little Richard, and Cher.
+Light photographed stars including Pee-wee Herman, Liza Minnelli, Little Richard, and Cher.
 The next year in 1989, his friends from the Emmys were able to offer access to the 61st Oscars ceremony and three full days of rehearsals beforehand, where the casual environment was conducive to photography.
 In 1990, Light went to the American Music Awards in January, the Grammys in February, and the 62nd Academy Awards in March after a vacation in Hawaii.
 The Academy Awards tickets were $500.

 In an interview with his local newspaper in 1990, Light reported that the friendliest stars were Michael Jackson, David Letterman, John Cleese, Tom Cruise, Gloria Estefan, and Jodie Foster, and that the least friendly celebrity had been Billy Crystal, with three rude interactions After attending the 1991 Emmys, Light said he would no longer attend the Governor's ball.
 Light later retired to Iowa City, Iowa.